pablodecm/phd_thesis/src/102_chapter_2.md

 a lepton in their decays chain.
-Flavour tagging techniques, often referred to as b-tagging or c-tagging when the purpose is to identify a jets originating from a particular type of parton, combine quantitative information related with the various properties previously mention to distinguish the flavour of the parton that generated a given jet.
+Flavour tagging techniques, often referred to as b-tagging or c-tagging when the purpose is to identify a jets originating from a particular type of parton, combine quantitative information related with the various properties previously mentioned to distinguish the flavour of the parton that generated a given jet.

 ![Misidentification probability (in log scale) for jets